rumeetgoradia/volatility-forecasting/README.md

 - **Model hyperparameters**: Hidden sizes, learning rates, etc.
 - **Regime detection**: Number of regimes, HMM vs k-means
 - **MoE settings**: Expert selection, gating network architecture

-## Troubleshooting

-### Memory Issues

-If you run out of memory:
-1. Reduce batch size in `config.yaml`
-2. Process fewer instruments at once
-3. Use smaller sequence lengths

-### GPU Issues

-If GPU training fails:
-- Models will automatically fall back to CPU
-- Training will be slower but still work

-### Missing Data

-If you get "File not found" errors:
-- Ensure data file is in `data/raw/`
-- Check that previous pipeline steps completed successfully
-- Verify paths in `config/config.yaml`

 ## Key Features